haryati75/TGC-Project-1-Mosque-Prayer-Booking/README.md

 :warning: **IMPORTANT**: This app is for demonstration and educational purpose only.
 DO NOT use this web app for actual booking of mosque prayer slots.
 Please go to [www.muis.gov.sg]('http://www.muis.gov.sg') for details on prayer bookings of mosques in Singapore.

 **Mock up** web app for booking a prayer session at mosques in Singapore using *Leaflet* interactive map.
-The map also shows nearby ***HDB car parks** with **live-updates of available lots*** - specially for congregant drivers who needs to find HDB parking lots around the mosque area since the mosques have very limited/none parking areas.
+The map also shows nearby ***HDB car parks** with **live-updates of available lots*** - specially for drivers who need to find HDB parking lots around the mosque area since the mosques have very limited/none parking areas.

 URL: https://mosque-prayer-booking.netlify.app/